-This 2-year fellowship program, established in 1995, provides training and exposure to the various aspects of outcomes research in both the academic and industrial settings.
-The program is structured to assist the fellow in identifying future career opportunities in outcomes research while learning and working in a challenging post-graduate environment.
+This 2-year fellowship program, established in 1995, provides training and exposure to the various aspects of health economics and outcomes research in both the academic and industrial settings.
+The program is structured to assist the fellow in identifying future career opportunities enabled by this training while learning and working in a challenging post-graduate environment.

-The goal of the Janssen Scientific Affairs, LLC, Health Economics & Outcomes Research Fellowship is to prepare the individual for a career in outcomes research within the healthcare industry, the consulting field, or academia.
+The goal of the Janssen Scientific Affairs, LLC, Health Economics & Outcomes Research Fellowship is to prepare the individual for a career in health economics and outcomes research within the healthcare industry, the consulting field, or academia.

 - To educate the fellow on economic and health-related quality of life principles and applications, and demonstrate their use in evaluating costs and outcomes relative to healthcare interventions

-- To train the fellow in research design and drug evaluation methodologies, which include economic, clinical and humanistic outcomes
+- To train the fellow in research design and methodologies to evaluate the economic, clinical and humanistic outcomes of healthcare interventions

-- To provide practical experiences in outcomes research, which will prepare the fellow to practice at a management level in various settings, such as managed care, pharmaceutical industry, and academia
+- To provide practical experiences in health economics and outcomes research, which will prepare the fellow to apply these skills in various settings, such as managed care, pharmaceutical industry, and academia

-The desire to control rising healthcare costs while assuring quality care has created a demand for individuals with strong clinical and economic backgrounds who can incorporate outcomes management into various healthcare settings.
-This fellowship enhances clinical education with academic and practical experiences focused on economic and humanistic principles in outcomes research.
+The desire to control rising healthcare costs while assuring quality care has created a demand for individuals with strong clinical and economic backgrounds who can incorporate evidence-based strategies into various healthcare settings.
+This fellowship enhances clinical education with academic and practical experiences focused on the evaluation of economic and humanistic outcomes.

 During the first year, the fellow will enroll in at least four courses at either Thomas Jefferson University (TJU) in Philadelphia, Pennsylvania, or nearby universities.
-The objective of the first year will be to educate the fellow on outcomes research methods through project experience and didactic study.
-Since the background of the incoming fellow will vary, formal course requirements and planned activities will be tailored to the needs of the fellow.
+The objective of the first year will be to educate the fellow on health economics and outcomes research methods through project experience and didactic study.
+Since the background of incoming fellows will vary, formal course requirements and planned activities will be tailored to the needs of the individual fellow.
 Courses offered encompass the following topics:

 - Applied Health Economics